 So, if you're concerned that what you hear about borderline personality disorder applies to you, you're not alone.
 There may be hundreds of psychology students asking themselves the same questions right now!
 For those students as well as for you, it's always best not to jump to conclusions.
 Instead, you might consider taking a screening test to get a more accurate, objective assessment.

 Dictionary.com defines a screening test as "a simple test performed on a large number of people to identify those who have or are likely to develop a specified disease."

-Screening tests for mental disorders are usually either a pencil-and-paper test an online test.
+Screening tests for mental disorders are usually either a pencil-and-paper test or computer-based test.
 You might do the test in a therapist's office or complete an online test very quickly from wherever you are.

 The results of a screening test do not add up to a diagnosis of BPD.
 For that, your therapist would need to interview you and compare your responses to the DSM-5 criteria for borderline personality disorder.
 A screening test for BPD can let you know if you need to further explore the possibility.

 Symptoms A BPD Test Identifies

 The primary purpose of a screening test is to catch common signs of the disorder.
 While each BPD screening test might be different, they should all cover symptoms like the following: